MattRoger/Spoiler-Alert/README.md

 # Spoiler Alert! :clapper:
-Have You ever seen a movie and wanted to talk about all the spoilers with out ruinning the movie for someone else?
-Spoiler Alert allows users to discuss movie spoilers with out the ruinning the movie on traditional social media sites.
+Have You ever seen a movie and wanted to talk about all the spoilers without ruining the movie for someone else?
+Spoiler Alert allows users to discuss movie spoilers without ruining the movie on traditional social media sites.

 [See The Site!](https://shrouded-eyrie-44738.herokuapp.com/)